Conformally equivariant quantization for spinning particles: Symmetries of spinning particles

 \section{Symmetries of spinning particles}

 We classify all the symmetries of free massless spinning particles over conformally flat manifolds, both in the classical and quantum cases.
-They arise via the conformally equivariant superization and quantization of conformal Killing hook tensors, that we introduce over an arbitrary pseudo-Riemannian manifold.
+They arise via the conformally equivariant superization and quantization of conformal Killing hook tensors.
+We introduce the latters over an arbitrary pseudo-Riemannian manifold.